← All Articles

 Posts with periods in the title?
 Flagged 80% more often.
 Threads that started without a capital letter?
 Red flag.
 Certain word combinations kept appearing in threads that needed intervention.

-We built a scoring system.
-Over 100 tiny signals.
-None of them obvious on their own.
-Together they were surprisingly accurate.
+We built a scoring system with over 100 tiny signals.
+None of them were obvious on their own, but together they were surprisingly accurate.

 It wasn't perfect, but it worked.
 We caught most problems before they exploded.

-Years later at another job, I was looking through hundreds of thousands of financial profiles spanning 30 years.
-Started digging around out of curiosity, looking for quality signals we might've missed.
+Years later at another job, I was digging through hundreds of thousands of financial profiles spanning 30 years.

 Found something weird.
-People who wrote their names in all lowercase?
-Their profiles had different patterns.
+People who wrote their names in all lowercase earned 10% less than people who capitalized them.
 Not saying it meant anything causal, but the correlation was there.
-A tiny detail that signaled something about data quality or user behavior that we hadn't thought to look for.

 Check the email format.
 Verify the phone number.
 Make sure required fields aren't empty.